ThangLeQuoc/timer-ninja/README.md

 - **DONE** Support different timeunit (s, ms<-default, ns)
 - **DONE** Generate unique time track trace id and trace timestamp
 - **DONE** (chore) Dynamically print the ---- separator base on the length?
-- Integrate with SLF4J logging api, get rid of System.out (or maybe have a single tracker configuration instance that allow end user to toggle System out logging)
+- **DONE** Integrate with SLF4J logging api, get rid of System.out (or maybe have a single tracker configuration instance that allow end user to toggle System out logging)
 - Add more test
 - Plan to migrate the code to `aspectj` folder to follow the convention?
 - Performance tuning to it max?